albertz/commandergenius/readme.txt

 SDL_ANDROID_PauseAudioPlayback() and SDL_ANDROID_ResumeAudioPlayback()
 which will pause and resume audio from HW layer, so appplication does not need to destroy and re-init audio.
 Also, the usual event SDL_ACTIVEEVENT with flag SDL_APPACTIVE will be sent when that happens.
+If you're using OpenAL for an audio playback you have to call functions al_android_pause_playback() and al_android_resume_playback() by yourself when SDL calls your callbacks.

 If you're using pure SDL 1.2 API (with or without HW acceleration) you don't need to worry about anything - the SDL itself will re-create GL textures and fill them with pixel data from existing SDL HW surfaces,